streamr-dev/core-frontend/app/README.md

 ### Backend

-To have the marketplace functional locally, you must install the docker environment to match what is in production.
+To run the app locally, you must install the docker environment to match what is in production.
 Follow the instructions here: https://github.com/streamr-dev/streamr-docker-dev

-Note that the instructions also include login credentials for the local marketplace app.
+Note that the instructions also include login credentials for the local app.

 ### Git Branches